Genesis of Universitario: Unveiling the Centenary Club’s Untold Story

 Far from being improvised, Cáceres Álvarez gathered from his travels and studies abroad the necessary knowledge to promote the importance of physical culture in Peru.
 Thus he would be the great protagonist of a decade – the 1920s – that was fruitful for the university environment beyond the classrooms.
 “His hard work revolutionized scientific physical education and university sports in our country” (Page 43).

-Asked about how it could be done so that, institutionally, the figure of this teacher who died in 1951 is elevated to the place that corresponds to him in the ‘cream’ genesis, the author considers that it would be enough for those who manage the club today to begin to mention him publicly.
-This, plus the diffusion of a ‘centennial’ year, could make everything fall under its own weight.
+Asked regarding how it might be done so that, institutionally, the figure of this teacher who died in 1951 is elevated to the place that corresponds to him in the ‘cream’ genesis, the author considers that it would be enough for those who manage the club today to begin to mention him publicly.
+This, plus the diffusion of a ‘centennial’ year, might make everything fall under its own weight.

 ‘LOLO’ THE GUNNER, NATIONAL IDOL